RumeelHussainbnb/CoreDAODocs/docs/Node/validator/rewards.md

 sidebar_position: 2
 ---

-# Validator Rewards in the Core DAO Ecosystem
+# Validator Rewards in the Core Chain Ecosystem
 ---

-The Core DAO ecosystem is designed to incentivize participation and secure commitment from its community through a well-structured rewards system.
+The Core Chain ecosystem is designed to incentivize participation and secure commitment from its community through a well-structured rewards system.
 This system underpins the Satoshi Plus consensus mechanism, ensuring network security, stakeholder engagement, and alignment of interests among all participants.
 The rewards system is fundamental in encouraging the community to partake actively in mining, staking, and governance, thereby enhancing the overall health and growth of the ecosystem.

 ## Validator Rewards
 * **Description:** Validators earn rewards for their role in processing transactions, creating new blocks, and maintaining the blockchain's integrity.
 These rewards are critical for compensating Validators for their efforts and operational costs.